MileHacker Logo

 Apps like HappyCow for vegetarian/vegan listings.

-Rice-based dishes are generally safer.
+Rice-based dishes are safer in general.

 Always confirm ingredients to prevent cross-contamination.